DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Preprocess Changes

-To validate user input or prevent user actions, handle the `EditingState` plugin's `onCommitChanges` event.

-For example, you can show a confirmation dialog before an appointment is removed.
-To detect an attempt to remove an appointment, check the `deleted` parameter's value in the `commitChanges` handler:
+To validate user input or prevent user actions, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
+If added, the dialog opens on delete an appointment and cancel appointment changes events.
+If you do not want dialog to open on cancel appointment changes events, use `doNotOpenOnCancel` property, as shown in the demo below.
+To not open the dialog on delete events, use `doNotOpenOnDeete` property.

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })